Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Likewise, if you’re starting a channel or producing streaming content, you might want to upgrade to a pair of gaming headphones with the acoustic clarity and natural sound quality that open-back headphones deliver.

 Along with a great noise-canceling mic for PC gaming, streamers can benefit from the higher-quality audio monitoring you get with a premium headset.
-With more faithful sound reproduction and ultra-clear treble response, open-back headphones tend to monitor vocals better.
+Open-back headphones tend to monitor vocals better with more faithful sound reproduction and ultra-clear treble response.
 Audiophile headphones are useful for listening to mixes and ensuring correct sound editing for streaming video or podcast content.

 Compared to older models, new open-backed gaming headphones provide more dramatic sound, better audio clarity in the mid and treble tones, and more sophisticated controls for gaming-specific EQ settings.